Gravesham (UK Parliament constituency)

-Gravesham (/ˈɡreɪvʃəm/) is a constituency in Kent represented in the House of Commons of the UK Parliament since 2005 by Adam Holloway, a Conservative.
+Gravesham (/ˈɡreɪvʃəm/) is a British parliamentary constituency in Kent, represented by Lauren Sullivan of the Labour Party since the 2024 general election.

 Constituency profile

 The seat covers the historic riverside town of Gravesend and a more rural area extending to Higham and Vigo Village on the North Downs.
 The electorate voted strongly to leave in the 2016 EU referendum.
 Health and wealth are roughly average for the UK.